Spatial Transcriptomics: Birth of GeoMx® Digital Spatial Profiler

 Joe, undaunted, took this information back to an investor meeting but also presented sound preliminary data and included the concept of NanoString as the pioneer of spatial transcriptomics.
 After much preliminary data, and much championing (an essential component of developing any transformative technology), the project was greenlighted and funded.

-On March 27, 2019 at the AACR meeting in Atlanta GA, the GeoMx Digital Spatial Profiling platform was officially launched, with ~ 80-plex protein panels and ~ 100-plex RNA panels, with a focus on Immuno-Oncology applications.
+On March 27, 2019, at the AACR meeting in Atlanta, GA, the GeoMx Digital Spatial Profiling platform was officially launched, with ~ 80-plex protein panels and ~ 100-plex RNA panels, with a focus on Immuno-Oncology applications.
 During the next two years, the RNA-plex would advance to ~ 2000-plex (in 2020) to whole transcriptome for both human and mouse (~ 22000-plex) in 2021.
 The protein-readout also advanced to utilize NGS-readout (identical to high-plex RNA), yielding unlimited protein-plex, with currently over 300 validated NGS antibodies.

 Where we are today

-The GeoMx Digital Spatial Profiler is the only fully integrated platform capable of both RNA and Protein detection on the notoriously tricky FFPE sample type (all sample types work with GeoMx).
+The GeoMx Digital Spatial Profiler is the only fully integrated platform capable of spatial resolution of both RNA and Protein detection on the notoriously tricky FFPE sample type (all sample types work with GeoMx).
 Both proteins and RNAs are attached to oligonucleotide tags bound to affinity reagents (antibodies or RNA probes) through a photocleavable (PC) linker.
-The photocleaving light projected onto the tissue sample releases the PC oligonucleotides in any spatial pattern across a region of interest covering 1 to thousands of cells, exactly how Gordon Mills and Joe Beechem “drew-it-up” on a napkin in 2016.
+The photocleaving light projected onto the tissue sample releases the PC oligonucleotides in any spatial pattern across a region of interest covering 1 to thousands of cells, exactly how Gordon Mills and Joe Beechem “drew-it-up” on a napkin in 2015.
 GeoMx enables RNA and protein for both nCounter and Next-generation Sequencing readouts.

 And 2021 is far from over…and just remember, it all started with a potato and a napkin!